 The Chapel has a capacity of 255 people.
 Every day, students, faculty, and staff can attend mass, providing them with a quiet place of worship.
 What makes it unique is its skylight over the altar.
 It ushers in natural light from the dome.

 There is also the statue of Our Lady on the east wall and the asymmetrical glass on the west wall, all of which make the Chapel a pretty sight to look at.
 It employs a clean, minimalist design.
 But nothing is more beautiful than the Chapel’s external façade.
 Its design consists of three basic geometric shapes – a cube for its body, a sphere for its dome, and a black granite plane where the dome and cube meet.

 Durham, North Carolina

 The head of the Duke family from which the university got its name, James B. Duke, has requested to establish a “great towering church.”
-The structure went on to become Duke Chapel, a recognizable symbol of the university.
+The structure became Duke Chapel, a recognizable symbol of the university.
 Despite the Duke family aligning with the Methodist faith, the Chapel itself is an open sanctuary to people of different faiths and beliefs throughout the year.
-It has served as a great place for important personal moments, whether with prayer, reflection, or gratitude.
+It has been a great place for important personal moments, whether with prayer, reflection, or gratitude.

 All religious groups on the campus are welcome in the Chapel.
 It became a moderator of the sort, supporting and advocating for students from different faiths, including Buddhists, Catholics, Hindus, Jewish, Mormons, Muslims, and Protestants, among others.
 Each week, the Chapel hosts a service for around a thousand people, allowing participants to listen to compelling preaching and stirring choir.